AndreRatzenberger/infinite-loop/README.md

 Content repository for the 'infinite-loop' blog

-## How to get started
+## How to get started for python illiterates

 ### Install miniconda

 Get [miniconda](https://docs.anaconda.com/free/miniconda/)

-Skip if you already know your shit.
+Skip if you already know your shit and do whatever you want.

 ### Install poetry